solana-labs/solana/book/src/introduction.md

 # What is Solana?

-Solana is the name of an open source project that is implementing a new high-performance, permissionless blockchain.
+Solana is the name of an open source project that is implementing a new, high-performance, permissionless blockchain.
 Solana is also the name of a company headquartered in San Francisco that maintains the open source project.

 # About this Book

 This book describes the Solana open source project, a blockchain built from the ground up for scale.
-The book covers why to use it, how to use it, how it works, and why it will continue to work long after the company Solana closes its doors.
+The book covers why it's useful, how to use it, how it works, and why it will continue to work long after the company Solana closes its doors.
 The goal of the Solana architecture is to demonstrate there exists a set of software algorithms that when used in combination to implement a blockchain, removes software as a performance bottleneck, allowing transaction throughput to scale proportionally with network bandwidth.
-The architecture goes on to satisfy all three desirable properties of a proper blockchain: that it not only be scalable, but that it is also secure and decentralized.
+The architecture goes on to satisfy all three desirable properties of a proper blockchain: it is scalable, secure and decentralized.

 The architecture describes a theoretical upper bound of 710 thousand transactions per second (tps) on a standard gigabit network and 28.4 million